A Simulator for LLVM Bitcode: Introduction

 Verification tools are increasingly adopting \llvm{} bitcode as their input language of choice.
 A frequent reason for implementing \llvm{}-based model checkers (and other analysis tools) is that they can leverage existing compiler front ends, CLang in particular.
-This in turn makes it possible to use those model checkers on C and even C++ programs without dealing with the irregularity and complexity of these programming languages.
+This in turn enables those model checkers to work with C and even C++ programs without dealing with their irregularity and complexity.
 Clearly, this tremendously improves the usefulness of any such tool, since C and C++ are widespread implementation languages, and implementation-level model checking is naturally desirable for many reasons.

 An additional benefit of the standardisation around the \llvm{} IR~\citep{llvm16:llvm.languag} (intermediate representation) is that an ecosystem of tools is emerging, where those tools can cooperate through the common input format.
 Analysis and model checking tools can be used to ascertain correctness of the program with respect to a specification; however, when they find that there is a violation, printing ``property violated'' is rarely enough.
 For the result to be genuinely useful, it must somehow convey \emph{how} the specification is violated to the user, so they can analyse the problem and fix their program.
 One option is to print a \emph{counterexample trace}, which describes the violating execution of the program.
 In traditional model checkers, for example, it is often sufficient to provide a textual description of the entire execution, since the input model is usually small and its states and transitions can be described compactly.